vlc1337/discord-bot/README.md

 cooldowns and marketlist - just don't change them

-transfering_balance_log - True/False - bot will send a message to logs channel when someone buys something/transfers balance/claim coins
+transfering_balance_log - bool - bot will send a message to logs channel when someone buys something/transfers balance/claim coins

-transfering_items_log - True/False - bot will send a message to logs channel when someone buys something/transfers item/burns item
+transfering_items_log - bool - bot will send a message to logs channel when someone buys something/transfers item/burns item

-lucky_coin_boost - True/False - lucky coin's boosting perk(adding additional coins per each message)
+lucky_coin_boost - bool - lucky coin's boosting perk(adding additional coins per each message)

 lucky_coin_boosti - integer - how much to add per each message

 golden_coin_boost and golden_coin_boosti are the same

-message_rewards - True/False - to add balance to users for messages
+message_rewards - bool - to add balance to users for messages

 min_reward and max_reward - integer - how much to add

 min_message_length - integer - minimal message length to pay a reward

-chat_bot - True/False - turning on chat bot(sometimes sends random previous messages, you can add your words by changing words.txt)
+chat_bot - bool - turning on chat bot(sometimes sends random previous messages, you can add your words by changing words.txt)

-maxitems_limit - True/False - set a limit on inventory items
+maxitems_limit - bool - set a limit on inventory items

 maxitems - integer - max items per person